Sznapsollo/NodeWebServer/README.md

-# NodeWebServer - simple web server
+# NodeWebServer - simple node web server
 Simple Node Web server to serve some web page from given folder.
 In this case it serves simple index.html file from **client/build** folder

 ## How to setup